 That 58-year-old Seh Daeng had no shortage of enemies is also not in dispute.
 Amongst his known enemies was former national police chief Sant Sarutanont who Seh Daeng had a public spat with in 2003 over land ownership when hundreds of men trashed a bar near Sukhumvit Soi 10.

-He was also involved in a very public altercation with Thailand police commander General Seripisut “Seri” Temiyavet, that saw Seri file a libel suit against Khattiya, resulting in him being jailed for four months, with Khattiya subsequently filing a Bt600 million ($US19.8 million*) defamation suit against Seri.
+He was also involved in a very public altercation with Thailand police commander, General Seripisut “Seri” Temiyavet, that saw Seri file a libel suit against Khattiya, resulting in him being jailed for four months.
+Khattiya subsequently filed a Bt600 million ($US19.8 million*) defamation suit against Seri.

 In 2008 Khattiya was suspended from duty for visiting deposed fugitive former prime minister Thaksin Shinawatra overseas without permission and later criticized army commander General Anupong Paochinda for failing to take action against the People’s Alliance for Democracy (PAD) for seizing both Bangkok airports and Government House.